Jacob Duran: Mixed martial arts

 In the UFC, Duran was assigned to many of the top fights, working with fighters such as Mirko Filipović, Lyoto Machida, Forrest Griffin and Cain Velasquez.

-He had a cameo role in the Kevin James MMA movie, Here Comes the Boom.

-On July 21, 2015 Duran announced via Twitter that he was let go from his job with the UFC due to comments he made about the organization's Reebok sponsorship deal.
+On July 21, 2015, Duran announced via Twitter that he was let go from his job with the UFC due to comments he made about the organization's Reebok sponsorship deal.
 Many UFC fighters publicly expressed their disappointment in Duran's firing, citing him as one of the best cutmen in the business.

 Duran began working with WSOF on August 1, 2015, starting with World Series of Fighting 22: Palhares vs. Shields.

-In March 2016 Duran signed a contract to join Bellator MMA as a cutman.
+In March 2016, Duran signed a contract to join Bellator MMA as a cutman.

+Duran also made a cameo appearance in Kevin James' sports comedy film, Here Comes the Boom.